bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 72°
+- 73°
-- Mostly Cloudy
+- Overcast
-- 94% humidity
+- 92% humidity
 - 9 mph wind
-- 84% cloud cover
+- 92% cloud cover
 - 33 AQI 🟩
 - 2.46 inches of rain in the past 24 hours
-- 1.32 inches of rain expected in the next 48 hours
+- 1.35 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>